-Delineated Built Boundary - The limits of the developed urban area as defined by the Minister of Infrastructure Province in consultation with affected municipalities for the purpose of measuring the minimum intensification targets in this Plan.
+Delineated Built Boundary - The limits of the developed urban area as defined by the Province in consultation with affected municipalities for the purpose of measuring the minimum intensification targets in this Plan.

-Delineated Built-Up Area -All land within the delineated built boundary.
+Delineated Built-Up Area - All land within the delineated built boundary.